AI-Engineer-Foundation/agent-protocol/README.md

   </a>
 </p>

-The agent space is very young and every agent builder is implementing agents in their own way.
-This is a problem because it makes it hard to compare agents and to build tools that would work with multiple agents.
+The AI agent space is young.
+Most developers are building agents in their own way.
-It will help the ecosystem grow faster and simplify the integrations.
-For some applications it’s even crucial.
-We don’t want to build on wrong assumptions by defining a complex protocol.

-We are starting with a minimal core and we want to build upon that iteratively by learning from agent developers about what they actually need.
+This creates a challenge - it's hard to communicate with different agents since the interface is often different every time.
+Because we struggle with communicating with different agents, it's also hard to compare them easily.
+Additionally, the benefit of having a single communication interface makes it easier to develop devtools that works with agents out of the boex.

+We present the **Agent Protocol** - a single common interface for communcating with agents.
+Any agent developer can implement this protocol.
 The Agent Protocol is a API specification - list of endpoints, which the agent should expose with predefined response models.

-**This protocol defines an interface for interacting with your agent.**

 The protocol is **tech stack agnostic**.
 Any agent can adopt this protocol no matter what framework they're using (or not using).

-Because this protocol is open-source, any platform can adopt it and your agent then becomes automatically compatible with it.
+We believe, this will help the ecosystem grow faster and simplify the integrations.

+We're starting with a minimal core and we want to build upon that iteratively by learning from agent developers about what they actually need.

 ### [👉 Skip to installation 👈](#-installation)